salesforce/cix/docs/reference/cli.md

 Lists information about pipelines.

 Options:
-  --default                    Displays default pipeline.
-  --set-default <pipeline-id>  Sets the default pipeline.
+  --get-alias <pipeline-alias>       Gets the pipeline for an alias.
+  --set-alias <pipeline-alias>       Sets the alias to a pipeline (--pipeline-id required).
+  --pipeline-id <pipeline-id>        ID for setting alias.
+  --pipeline-alias <pipeline-alias>  Alias for checking status.
-  --status [pipeline-id]       Displays the status of a pipeline.
+  --status                           Displays the status of a pipeline (--pipeline-id optional).
-  --host <host>                CIX Server to connect to (default: "127.0.0.1") --port <port>                CIX Server to connect to (default: "10030") -h, --help                   display help for command
+  --host <host>                      CIX Server to connect to (default: "127.0.0.1") --port <port>                      CIX Server to connect to (default: "10030") --color                            Force console logs to include ANSI color codes --no-color                         Force console logs to not include ANSI color codes (overrides --color) --silent                           Silence logging -h, --help                         display help for command
 ```

 ## cix resume